Cat Adoption Board

 BEWARE of Scammers

-Submit your adoption posting here (login required) with a short write-up, photos of the cat/kitten and a contact number or email so potential adopters can contact you directly.
-All cats above 6 months old must be sterilised and when you post on this board, you warrant that they are.
+Submit your adoption posting here (login required) with a short write-up, photos of the cat/kitten, the adoption criteria and a contact number or email so potential adopters can contact you directly.
+All cats above 6 months of age must be sterilised.
+When you post on this board, you warrant that they are.

 Please note that the filenames of your photos should not contain symbols or spaces (e.g. Tom & Jerry.jpg) as this will result in the photos not properly displayed.
-Please rename the file (e.g. tomandjerry.jpg) before you post.
+Photos must be in jpeg format, or they will not be accurately displayed.
+Please rename the file (e.g. tomandjerry.jpg) and use the appropriate format before you post.
 The file size for the photos should not exceed 1MB.